 Bloom’s Taxonomy states that creating, analyzing, and evaluating information are the highest forms of thinking.
-INFP’s do it consistently as they always try to seek meaning in anything.
+And honestly, INFPs do these consistently as they always try to seek meaning in anything.

 INFPs are easy to jump from one interest to another.
 They love diving into new ideas.
-When they find interest in something, they just start doing it.
-However, a huge collection of interests easily pique an INFP that results to learning a lot but mastering none.
+A huge collection of interests easily pique an INFP, however, they may end up mastering none.

 On the downside, as we grow into adults, interest-hopping becomes problematic for INFPs.
 We often find ourselves leaving and finding jobs in a cycle.
 We become indecisive on what skill or career to focus on.

-As an INFP who also underwent the same frustrations, I’d tell this: Having too many interests is such a blessing.
-We have the chance to step into many aspects of life.
+As an INFP who also underwent the same frustrations, I’d tell this: Having too many interests is still a blessing as we experience many aspects of life.
 As we step on the different interests, we get to learn which works for us and which doesn’t.

 Moreover, if you have problems hopping from one job to another, just please, don’t succumb to society’s norm.
-Make your own path if you can’t fit in anywhere in the society’s structured and hierarchical system.
+Make your own path if you can’t fit in with society’s structured and hierarchical system.

 Related post: How I Cope with Ridiculous Interest-hopping by me, of course, published on Medium

 Not many INFPs are good speakers, although it can be learned.
-But while they aren’t speakers, they have imaginative and creative minds that jump from one thought to another.
-Their minds are rich with imagination, meaning, and visions.
+But while they aren’t speakers, their minds are rich with imagination, meaning, and visions.

 Many INFPs find joy in expressing these in terms of art – commonly in words.
-Many INFPs are good writers and authors because they live within their stories themselves.
-They find joy in putting life in their imagination into the physical world.
+Many INFPs are good writers, poets, and authors and find joy in materializing their imagination into the physical world.

 9 INFP Hidden Behaviors